How David Bowie’s Let’s Dance album caused a rift with producer Tony Visconti

 10 January 2016 – The Worst Next Day I was sound asleep in a hotel room in Toronto when my phone lit up around 2 am...Posted by Tony Visconti on Tuesday, 10 January 2017

-Even after his death, Visconti is still collaborating with the Ziggy Stardust rocker.
-He produced the posthumously released live album, Welcome to the Blackout (Live London '78), which was released in 2018.
+Even after his death, Visconti is still collaborating with the Ziggy Stardust rocker, producing the posthumously released live album, Welcome to the Blackout (Live London '78), which was released in 2018 being involved in Brett Morgen's 2022 Moonage Daydream film.

 Let's Dance may have caused the pair to put their working relationship on ice, but thankfully it eventually thawed - allowing us to enjoy the fruits of their labour for many years to come.